aappleby/metroboy/README.md

-# This repo is the home of MetroBoy, GateBoy, LogicBoy, and Plait.... (yes, rather too many projects for one repo but they're very tightly interconnected)
+# This repo is the home of MetroBoy, GateBoy, and LogicBoy (yes, rather too many projects for one repo but they're very tightly interconnected)

 Update Dec 2021 - I've merged the "LogicBoy" branch into master.
 LogicBoy is a translation of GateBoy into more standard C++ idioms, while maintaining bit-identical behavior with the reference GateBoy model.
 It currently runs at 60+ fps instead of 6 fps in "fast" mode, with a few more optimization passes still left to go.
-Plait is also getting rewritten to use TreeSitter, it's currently broken.

 ## GateBoy